Pvanduyse/open5e/source/gameplay-mechanics/conditions.rst

 Paralyzed
 ---------

--  A paralyzed creature is :ref:`srd:incapacitated` (see the condition) and can't move or speak.
+-  A paralyzed creature is :ref:`srd:incapacitated` and can't move or speak.

 -  The creature automatically fails Strength and Dexterity saving